-This week’s episode of Freakonomics Radio is called “There’s No Such Thing As A Free Appetizer.”
+These are some of the pressing questions we ask in this week’s episode, “What Can Vampires Teach Us About Economics?”
 (You can subscribe to the podcast at iTunes, get the RSS feed, or listen via the media player above.
 You can also read the transcript, which includes credits for the music you’ll hear in the episode.)

 Read More »

 Up to a million obese people will be offered weight-loss surgery on the NHS, under controversial new guidelines.

 The National Institute for Health and Care Excellence (Nice) has ruled that all obese people who have been given a diagnosis of type 2 diabetes in the past decade should be considered for stomach bands and bypasses. …